Jean Piaget: Issues and possible solutions

-After conducting many studies, Piaget was able to find significant differences in the way adults and children reason; however, he was still unable to find the path of logic reasoning and the unspoken thoughts children had, which could allow him to study a child's intellectual development over time (Mayer, 2005).
+After conducting many studies, Piaget found significant differences in the way adults and children reason.
+He could not find the path of logic reasoning and the unspoken thoughts children had, which would allow him to study a child's intellectual development over time (Mayer, 2005).
 In his third book, The Child's Conception of the World, Piaget recognized the difficulties of his prior techniques and the importance of psychiatric clinical examination.
 The researcher believed that the way clinical examinations were conducted influenced how a child's inner realities surfaced.
 Children would likely respond according to the way the research is conducted, the questions asked, or the familiarity they have with the environment.
 The clinical examination conducted for his third book provides a thorough investigation into a child's thinking process.
 An example of a question used to research such process was: "Can you see a thought?"
 (Mayer, 2005, p.
 372).

-Development of new methods
+Piaget replaces psychometric tests with the clinical method approach

 Piaget recognized that psychometric tests had its limitations, as children were not able to provide the researcher with their deepest thoughts and inner intellect.
 It was also difficult to know if the results of child examination reflected what children believed or if it is just a pretend situation.
 For example, it is very difficult to know with certainty if a child who has a conversation with a toy believes the toy is alive or if the child is just pretending.
 Soon after drawing conclusions about psychometric studies, Piaget started developing the clinical method of examination.
 The clinical method included questioning a child and carefully examining their responses – in order to observe how the child reasoned according to the questions asked – and then examining the child's perception of the world through their responses.
 Piaget recognized the difficulties of interviewing a child and the importance of recognizing the difference between "liberated" versus "spontaneous" responses (Mayer, 2005, p.
 372).